+Before employing foreign employees for more than three months, Vietnamese entities must get written approval to accept the demand for foreign employees from the relevant Department of Labor, Invalids, and Social Affairs ("DOLISA").
+The dossier for approval includes a description of the position, necessary qualifications, skills, experience, and employment period of the contract, and the reasons that the FIE cannot employ the Vietnamese national for the same position.
+The said approval is required to apply for a work permit.

-Foreign nationals working in Vietnam for more than three months must obtain a work permit from the relevant Department of Labor, Invalids, and Social Affairs ("DOLISA") except for those who qualify for an exemption.
-The work permit can be based on a Vietnamese labor contract or a secondment from the employer's offshore parent entity.
-The term of the work permit cannot exceed the end date of the applicant's labor contract or secondment agreement or two years, whichever period is shorter.
-The work permit is subject to a one-time renewal with a maximum period of 2 additional years.
+The work permit can be based on a Vietnamese labor contract or an internal transfer from the employer's offshore parent entity.
+Foreign employees performing employment contracts must obtain at least a bachelor's degree or equivalent and at least three years of experience corresponding with the position they will be appointed.
+Besides, the foreign employees on an internal transfer program must have been employed by the parent entity for at least 12 consecutive months before the transfer date.
+The term of the work permit cannot exceed the term of the applicant's labor contract or secondment agreement or two years, whichever period is shorter.
+The work permit is subject to a one-time renewal with a maximum two additional years.
+Once a work permit has expired, the foreign employee must apply for a new work permit.

-Persons exempted from work permits include FIE owners, certain persons in management positions JSCs, and foreign lawyers.
-Persons qualifying for a work permit waiver must still apply for it and usually register their employment with DOLISA seven days before their first working day.
+A few exemptions to the work permit requirement include FIE owners, certain persons in management positions in JSCs, and foreign lawyers.
+Persons qualifying for a work permit waiver must still apply and usually register their employment with DOLISA ten days before their first working day.